-Not convinced this is the best method to pay down your debt?
-Well, the Harvard Business Review did a study involving 6,000 people over a 36-month time frame and this is what they said:
+The Harvard Review did a study involving 6,000 people over a 36-month time frame and this is what they said about the Debt Snowball:

 They also concluded the following: